 I just love this cheese!
-Brimming with vitalizing nutrients and gut healthy probiotics, this beautiful “Boursin” yogurt cheese is not only a show stopper at parties, it’s absolutely delicious, easy to make, inexpensive, and really, really good for you.
-You can make creamy spreadable version (like cream cheese) which is what I’ve pictured here or a firmer one more like traditional Boursin – details coming.
+Brimming with vitalizing nutrients and gut-healthy probiotics, this beautiful “Boursin” yogurt cheese is not only a show stopper at parties, it’s absolutely delicious, easy to make, inexpensive, and really, really good for you.
+You can make a creamy spreadable version (like cream cheese) which is what I’ve pictured here or a firmer one more like traditional Boursin – details coming.

-Of all our herbal yogurt cheeses this is my hands down favourite, but sadly it is seasonal.
+Of all our herbal yogurt cheeses this is my hands-down favorite, but sadly it is seasonal.
 I made it for two wild food workshops last June with the very last greens of late spring.
-But happily, now that the cooler, wetter weather is back, along with the peppery and pungent wild herbs that give this “boursin” its amazing flavor – I can finally share the recipe! ( And for more recipe info check out Jennifer’s yogurt cheese post, replete with the history of of the milkmaid!)
+But happily, now that the cooler, wetter weather is back, along with the peppery and pungent wild herbs that give this “Boursin” its amazing flavor – I can finally share the recipe!

 Labneh is a yogurt cheese that has been eaten in Lebanon, Syria, Palestine, Jordan, Israel and other Middle Eastern countries for thousands of years.
 Easy to preserve, Labneh was an important source of protein.
 Yogurt was simply drained of whey until a thick cream cheese remained.